max-pok/DES/README.md

 # DES
+# How to test
+Run `docker run maxpok/des` to test the algorithm.

 ## How DES Works in Detail
 DES is a block cipher--meaning it operates on plaintext blocks of a given size (64-bits) and returns ciphertext blocks of the same size.
 Thus DES results in a permutation among the 2^64 (read this as: "2 to the 64th power") possible arrangements of 64 bits, each of which may be either 0 or 1.
 Each block of 64 bits is divided into two blocks of 32 bits each, a left half block L and a right half R. (This division is only used in certain operations.)